jesse-wei/SAPsim/README.md

 `pip install SAPsim`

-Your Python version needs to be 3.9+.
-Check with `python --version`.
+Python 3.9+ is required.
+If your `pip` command doesn't work, use `pip3` (and consider aliasing `pip` to `pip3`).

 ## Usage

-Write a SAP program in the CSV file format shown below.
-Templates are provided in COMP311's SAP programming assignment.
-Some commented example programs are in [public_prog/](https://github.com/jesse-wei/SAPsim/tree/main/tests/public_prog).
+Write a SAP program in a CSV file in the format shown below.
+Two commented example programs are in [public_prog/](https://github.com/jesse-wei/SAPsim/tree/main/tests/public_prog), and an empty template is in [template.csv](template.csv).

 <p align="center">
     <img src="https://raw.githubusercontent.com/jesse-wei/SAPsim/main/docs/_static/ex1.jpg" alt="Screenshot of ex1.csv in Excel">